tkr22777/teaching-kg-574/01_network_classifications.md

 # Network Classifications

 ## Introduction
-This document provides an overview of network classifications based on geographical scope.
-Understanding these classifications is crucial for network planning and implementation, as each type serves different purposes and has distinct characteristics.
+Network classifications by geographical scope and their typical characteristics.

 ### Network Models
 - **Client-Server Model**: Centralized servers provide resources/services to multiple clients; common on the internet and in enterprises